dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 #### Common fixes

-If the enum constant is being initialized by the unnamed constructor and one of the named constructors should have been used, then add the name of the constructor:
+If the enum value is being initialized by the unnamed constructor and one of the named constructors should have been used, then add the name of the
+constructor:

 ```dart
 enum E {